 providing support to and cooperate with developing countries, LDCs, LLDCs, and SIDS in addressing their constraints for accessing ICT-centric digital technologies and their integration into different sectors, such as government services, agriculture, education, health, finance, transport, etc.

 promoting international cooperation among ITU Membership and development-oriented stakeholders for achieving sustainable development using ICT-centric digital technologies.
-We will enhance and encourage cooperation and partnership between developing countries and between developed and developing countries to facilitate technology and knowledge transfer with a view to promoting sustainable development and economic growth.Accordingly, we, the delegates to the eighth World Telecommunication Development Conference, declare our commitment to the full and rapid implementation of this Declaration.
+We will enhance and encourage cooperation and partnership between developing countries and between developed and developing countries to facilitate technology and knowledge transfer with a view to promoting sustainable development and economic growth.

+co-creating a secure and standard-based whole-of-society approach to designing and implementing generic digital public goods, which will simplify the costs, time, and resources needed for building human-centered digital government solutions.
+By simplifying the technology needed to build a digital society, countries can create digital solutions that empower individuals and businesses while improving social well-being.

+tackling environmental and climate change issues, notably the impact of telecommunication/ICT on the environment, as the ICT sector itself has a role to play to contribute to reach the Sustainable Development Goals, in collaboration with users and regulators.

+Accordingly, we, the delegates to the eighth World Telecommunication Development Conference, declare our commitment to the full and rapid implementation of this Declaration.
 We also pledge to spare no effort towards the expansion and use of digital infrastructures, applications, and services for building and establishing truly sustainable digital economies and societies.

 The World Telecommunication Development Conference calls upon ITU membership as well as all development-oriented stakeholders, including those in the United Nations system, to contribute actively towards the successful implementation of this Declaration.